 Brand & Fragrance Overview

-Arabiyat Prestige is known for rich, expressive fragrances that lean bold rather than subtle.
-The brand often works within established scent families — particularly oud, leather, amber and spice — while keeping pricing accessible.
+Arabiyat Prestige is known for bold, expressive fragrances that lean into oud, leather, amber and spice while keeping pricing accessible.
+The brand focuses on creating scents with strong character rather than subtlety.

-Lutfah The Seventh Heaven is positioned as a unisex eau de parfum with a distinctly Middle Eastern niche style, focusing on contrast: brightness up top, dryness through the woods, and a leathery, musky base.
+Lutfah The Seventh Heaven is positioned as a unisex eau de parfum with a distinctly Middle Eastern niche style, combining citrus brightness with dry woods and a structured leather base.

 Scent Profile Breakdown